-The possible benefits to the community include the reduction in costs of fertilizer if overuse is curtailed, the potential cost savings (in taxpayer money) by reducing the need for large-scale mitigation of impaired water bodies, and the improved water quality of water bodies that would allow more recreational and commercial opportunities.
-The possible burdens to the community include individuals' time spent becoming informed or trained in the proper use of fertilizers and the loss of commercial fertilizer application business during the proposed prohibited application period.
+The possible benefits to the community include the reduction in costs of fertilizer if overuse is curtailed, and the reduction of nutrient loading into Biscayne Bay.
+The possible burdens to the community include individuals' time spent becoming informed or trained in the proper use of fertilizers, potential for fines from enforcement of the fertilizer ordinance, and the loss of commercial fertilizer application business activity during the proposed prohibited application period.